home-assistant/home-assistant.io/source/_integrations/tessie.markdown

 ### Lock

-The integration will create a lock entity for each vehicle.
+The integration will create a lock entity for each vehicle, and for the charge cable lock.

 ### Media Player